vircadia/vircadia-docs-sphinx/README.md

-# Overview of HiFi's Documentation Tools
+# Overview of Project Athena's Documentation Tools

 For High Fidelity's main documentation system, we use **Sphinx** to generate it, and **Read the Docs** to publish/host it.
 GitHub is a helpful middleman and stores all of the docs.